klaytn/klaytn-docs/docs/bapp/json-rpc/api-references/network.md

 # Namespace net

-Namespace `net` provides functions related to the Klaytn networks.
+The namespace `net` provides functions related to the Klaytn networks.

 ## net_networkID